Adopt a Family for the Holidays

 It's all about making a difference…

-For over twenty five years, Albany County has sponsored the Adopt-A-Family Program during the holidays.
+Since its inception, more than 35 years ago, the Adopt-A-Family Program has helped make the holidays a special time for hundreds of local children and families..
 Our Department for Children, Youth and Families matches families with donors who can make the season a little better for children and families in Albany County.
-This year's effort to brighten the holidays for children in need is especially important now more than ever before, as uncertain economic times impact us all, especially families with young children.
+This year's effort to brighten the holidays for children in need is especially important now more than ever before, as uncertain economic times continue to impact us all, especially families with young children.